afminguela/afminguela/README.md

 ## My Favourite Projects

+- Agatha: ([[https://github.com/afminguela/Agatha]): TFM of the Backend Dev Certificate on Ironhack.
+This a game made to theach SQL to Teens while they try to solve a Murder.
+Is a close to reality proyect made full stack.
+From Html+Css+JS next to Java and MySQL. using DockerCompose to make it run.
+I played all roles whithin the proyect, PD, PM, DEV, QA...
 - Task Manager ([https://github.com/afminguela/Proyecto_Tareas]): a Simple task manager, close to reality and centered on UX.
 Made with Js and a fakeRestAPI with JsonServer.
 - ReceKé ([https://github.com/afminguela/receke-deploy]): TFM of the Frontend Dev certificate done to deploy at Vercel.
 This project was developed in collab with others students, I developed PM functions also web deployment, Git Merging, Pinia deploy and Wireframing with Figma.